sakoki/Genomic-Lab/Assignment_1_Sasagawa.Koki-master/lab1_notebook.md

     diff ce1.fa ce1.shuffle.fa

-diff reports lines that are diffrent.
+diff reports lines that are different.
 If nothing is returned, it means the lines were not different.
 Re-shuffling and preforming an alignment gives us a different result.
 Lets repeat this 1000 times:

     shuffleseq ce1.fa -outseq ce1.shuffle.fa -shuffle 1000
     water at1.fa ce1.shuffle.fa -gapopen 10 -gapextend 5 -outfile 1k.water